uga-libraries/bags/README.md

 ### delete_thumbs_db.py

-This script deletes Thumbs.db anywhere in the bag, regardless of if there were in the manifest or not, updates the bag, and validates the bag.
+Purpose: delete Thumbs.db anywhere in the bag, update the bag, and validate the bag.

 Argument: bag_path (required): path to the bag (folder that ends in "_bag")